 - Coffee Planting which allowed participants to leave their footprint on the land for years to come

-- Painting a local school and playground fence, a CSR activity further immersing partners in the local culture and community and underlining the client’s desire to be a force for positive action
+- Painting a local school and playground fence, a CSR activity further immersing partners in the local culture and community while underlining the client’s desire to be a force for positive action

 3. Let meeting-goers mingle with the locals